Hlufies/ZWatermarking/README.md

 4. Construct paired data​​ of unauthorized samples and corresponding mimicry samples, then encode into ​​latent representations​​ (shape: [B，4， 64， 64]) via VAE.
 5. Watermark Embedding for Protected Data Units​​
    1. Assign a ​​128-bit encoded zero watermark​​ to each protected data unit (e.g., image or bounding box).
 Annotate with a ​​unique index​​ and positive sample identifier z (e.g., label: "car_z").
 128-bit length aligns with robust watermarking standards for copyright protection.
 Indexing supports traceability of leakage sources.
 ​​   2.
-Global Negative Sample Construction​​：​Randomly sample ​​background images​​ from COCO (e.g., images without objects or erased annotations) and Generate noise tensors with shape [B, 64, 4, 4] (batch size B).
+Global Negative Sample Construction​​：​Randomly sample ​​background images​​ from COCO (e.g., images without objects or erased annotations) and Generate noise tensors with shape [B, 64, 4, 4].
 Set watermark to all zeros (0x000...000) and label as non_z identifier.

 #### Step 4: Train Ownership Verification Model